-Table 6.11 Watchdog Timer Register
+Table 6.18 Watchdog Timer Register

 - The watchdog timer operates only when the user program is executed.
 Do not change the value of the frequency change register in the [I/O Registers] window or [Memory] window. - The internal I/O registers can be accessed from the [I/O registers] window.
 However, note the following when accessing the SDMR register of the bus-state controller.
-Before accessing the SDMR register, specify addresses to be accessed in the I/O-register definition files (SH7750.IO and SH7750S.IO) and then activate the HDI.
-For details on I/O-register definition files, refer to the Hitachi Debugging Interface User's Manual.
-Note that, however, the E10A emulator does not support the invalid module and bit-information display functions described in section 8, Displaying Variables, on the Hitachi Debugging Interface User's Manual.
+Before accessing the SDMR register, specify addresses to be accessed in the I/O-register definition file (SH7290.IO) and then activate the HDI.
+For details on I/O-register definition file, refer to the Hitachi Debugging Interface User's Manual.
+Note that, however, the E10A emulator does not support the bit-field function described in the Hitachi Debugging Interface User's Manual. - Verify In the [I/O Registers] window, the verify function of the input value is disabled.